tony-go/crypto-storage/readme.md

 ![logo][logo]

-A light & secure way to store data in browser.
+A light & secure way to store data in a browser.

 Build for create server less front end application in a safe way.

-**Note** : the current version is a kind of 'beta', development is still in progress ...

 ## Install